Using NN’s for Long-Range Forecasts: Electricity Data

 4 MT_001 2012-01-01 04:00:00 4.758883 train

-Let’s pick an example group to focus on, for demonstrative purposes:
+Let’s pick an example group to focus on, for demonstration:

 [5]: